Assessing Racial Disparities in Healthcare Expenditures via Mediator Distribution Shifts: Details of the MEPS data

 \begin{remark}[{\bf Probability of positive counterfactual responses}] \ In addition to reporting effects with the interpretations outlined in \eqref{app:eq:effect_interpretation}, we also report effects based on a binary indicator for zero or positive responses in Table~\ref{tab:prob_pos}, i.e., $P(Y(r_0, {\bf r})>0) - P(Y(0, {\bf 0})>0)$.
 The identification and estimation arguments remain unchanged, with the outcome simply redefined as $\mathbb{I}(Y >0)$. \end{remark}

-\begin{remark}[{\bf Smearing transformation}] \ The smearing transformation is often applied to adjust for the bias introduced when exponentiating $\E[Y(r_0, {\bf r}) - Y(0, {\bf 0})]$ to estimate the arithmetic mean of the differences, $\E[Y(r_0, {\bf r}) - Y(0, {\bf 0})]$, rather than the geometric mean.
+\begin{remark}[{\bf Smearing transformation}] \ The smearing transformation is often applied to adjust for the bias introduced when taking the difference after exponentiating $\E[\log Y(r_0, {\bf r}) ]$ and exponentiating $\E[ \log Y(0, {\bf 0})]$ to estimate the arithmetic mean of the differences, $\E[Y(r_0, {\bf r}) - Y(0, {\bf 0})]$, rather than the geometric mean.
 As an example, assume:

-Therefore: $Y(r_0, {\bf r}) - Y(0, {\bf 0}) = \exp \left( \E[Y(r_0, {\bf r}) - Y(0, {\bf 0})] + \epsilon \right)$, and
+Therefore: $Y_i(r_0, {\bf r}) = \exp \left( \E[\log Y(r_0, {\bf r})] + \epsilon_i \right)$, and